 Yes, if you are still in training to become a board certified cardiologist, you can join and benefit from a preferential rate.

 Due to the special relationship the ESC has with its founding member societies, if you are a cardiologist working in an ESC Member Country, you must first be a member of ESC National Cardiac Society before becoming an ESC Professional Member.
 This requirement does not apply to non-cardiologists, or cardiologists working in a non-ESC Member Country.
 Neither does it apply to join a subspecialty association.

 Join online at www.escardio.org/membership

 Yes, you can sign-up to any membership offer.
-Some of the ESC Associations also offer a Fellowship which may also be of interest to be recognised as well in your specialty.
+Note that some of the ESC Associations also offer a Fellowship which may also be of interest if you wish to be recognised as a Fellow in your specialty.

 ESC is a not-for-profit organisation.
 Many of the resources are produced with the help of ESC volunteers, who give their time free of charge, but there is a cost to producing and maintaining resources.
 Whilst it would be great if all resources could be provided for free, these costs must be covered.
 ESC designs membership packages to be good value for money and often individual benefits included in the package are more expensive when purchased outside of membership.
 Preferential rates on membership are available for cardiologists in training in order to ensure that the price to access resources is not prohibitive.

 During the joining or renewal process, you have the option to opt-in to automatically renew your membership by credit or debit card.